How do you file a life insurance claim?

 While it's not difficult to receive a life insurance payout, there are steps that need to be followed.

-How do you file a claim for life insurance?
+How do you file a life insurance claim?

 - Locate the life insurance policy.
 The first thing you'll need to do is find your loved one's life insurance policy.
 Hopefully you've kept it in a safe place, but if you have trouble finding a hard copy, try contacting the company who wrote the policy to ask if they can resend the document or if there is an electronic copy you can access.
 After you've got the policy in hand, verify how much it's worth and, if it's a term life insurance policy, the duration of coverage.